dasrick/npm-font-open-sans/README.md

 ***

-# npm package of Open Pro
+# npm package of Open Sans

 Open Sans is a humanist sans serif typeface designed by Steve Matteson.